Tag: Marriage counseling for men

 If you lean towards being easy-going, non-confrontational, conflict-avoidant, or self-sacrificing, then we’re pretty much blood brothers.

-“Camp Good Guy” – Where Wives Exit Relationships
+“Camp Good Guy” – Where Relationships Go To Die

 I’m a seasoned veteran at “Camp Good Guy”.

-Whatever the case, we decided to never become like THOSE men.
+Whatever the case, you decided to never become like THOSE men.

 I’ve lived at “Camp Good Guy” long enough to tell you how life goes in this camp.

-We pour our soul into creating a life for her we never had.
+You’ll pour your soul into creating a life for her that you never had.

-Over time, we learn to tiptoe around her sensitivities and suppress our opinions to avoid conflict.
+Over time, you’ll learn to tiptoe around her sensitivities and suppress your opinions to avoid conflict.

 At “Camp Good Guy”, men’s wives are lining up to leave the relationship.